Skip to content

 </dependencies>

-The [version] numbers should match those in the targeted minimal Connect2id server version.
+The [version] values should match those used by the targeted minimum Connect2id server version.

-Several transitive dependencies will also be imported, such as those for the Nimbus JOSE+JWT library.
+The project will also pull several transitive dependencies, such as those from the Nimbus JOSE+JWT library.

 Shading dependencies to prevent conflicts